cboudereau/dotnetlinux/README.md

-# CentOsTest
+# dotnetlinux (a bad named repo...)

-This repo contains a sample app which connect on a local mysql to make basic select and insert operations exposed as a simple http api.
+This repo contains a sample app which connects on a local mysql to make basic select and insert operations exposed as a simple http api.

 The setup part contains the demo env with centos 6 + mysql.
 Please do not do that in prod, this config is only for dev.